 Internet.
-City officials or employees will be reimbursed for Internet access connection and/or usage fees away from home, not to exceed \$15.00 per day, if Internet access is necessary for official business.
+City officials will be reimbursed for internet access connection and/or usage fees away from home, not to exceed \$15.00 per day, if internet access is necessary for official business.

 Telecommunication expenses.
-City officials/employees will be reimbursed for actual telecommunication expenses incurred on City business.
+City officials will be reimbursed for actual telecommunication expenses incurred on City business.
 No reimbursement is made for use of personal cell phones.

 Gratuities.
-Gratuities of up to fifteen (15) percent will be reimbursed for services customarily subject to gratuity.
+Gratuities of up to 15% will be reimbursed for services customarily subject to gratuity.

 Reimbursement from other entities.
-Expenses for which City officials/employees receive reimbursement from another agency are not reimbursable.
+Expenses for which City officials receive reimbursement from another agency are not reimbursable.